AudhootChavan/de_zc_2023_project_audhoot_chavan/README.md

   - There is a limit of 5 calls per min to Alpha Vantage with the free key, so we have a pausing mechanism that will pause the execution for 60 secs + 2 secs (for buffer) after every 5 calls made.
 There is also a limit of 500 calls per day, so we must make sure not to breach that limit.
 Would be best to calculate how many calls would be required for the data fetch before doing a run.
 Example – if the stocks to pull data for is 5; The time period in weeks to pull the data for is 52 then total calls would be -> time series daily adjusted data(5 calls) + time series sentiment data(5*52 calls) = 265 calls.
 Since 265 is below the daily limit of 500, it is safe to move forward.

-  - **The upload_to_gcs** function is uploading our raw data and spark job python file from docker to the GCS bucket we created with Terraform.
+  - **The upload_to_gcs** function is uploading our raw data/dataframes and spark job python file from docker to the GCS bucket we created with Terraform.

   - The **submit_spark_job** function is submitting the spark job python file from GCS to DataProc to transform raw data present in GCS and store/append it to our BQ DWH table.
 Refer *spark_job.py* for more details.
 I am joining stock data and stock sentiment data using an outer join so that I can visualise their correlation and identify individual articles if need be.

 - The dashboard is built on top of the BQ table.
   - Following fields are calculated to use in the dashboard :
     - Daily Adjusted Closing Value = SUM(Value)/COUNT(Value)

     - Average Sentiment = SUM(Sentiment)/SUM(Record_Count)
     - Maximum Positive Sentiment = MAX(Sentiment)
-    - Maximum Negative Sentiment = MIN(Sentiment).
+    - Maximum Negative Sentiment = MIN(Sentiment)

   - I have created 3 charts in the dashboard :
-    - Day-on-day trend of daily adjust closing value and daily average sentiment for the selected stock.
+    - Day-on-day trend of daily adjusted closing value and daily average sentiment for the selected stock.

-    - Day on day-on-day maximum positive and negative sentiment recorded for the selected stock.
+    - Day-on-day maximum positive and negative sentiment recorded for the selected stock.
     - Table to identify topmost negative or positive articles.